Chesapeake Mapping Initiative

 Status

-the National Trust for Historic Preservation African American Cultural Heritage Action Fund, National Park Service Chesapeake Bay; the states of Delaware, Maryland, and Virginia; and the Chesapeake Conservation Partnership
+the National Trust for Historic Preservation African American Cultural Heritage Action Fund

 The Chesapeake Mapping Initiative is intended to ensure that places important to African Americans are better represented in historic preservation and land conservation priorities in the Chesapeake Bay region, and ultimately that more of these places are recognized and protected.
 It will also lay the groundwork for future mapping efforts for African American historic places by assessing the effectiveness of different project approaches.